 - Ms. Dominguez stated that the East Metro Connection was a concern for freight.
 Mr. Collins confirmed stated that work was being done to identify north-south routes on the freight map. - Mayor Truax commented on the freight map on an area near Forest Grove that had a connecting road between Highway 47 and Martin Road.
 He stated that ODOT places a roundabout on the intersection that increased freight traffic.
 He asked if it would be possible to update the map to reflect freight traffic and improvements to safety at the intersection. - Mr. Gordon Hovies commented on Terminal Six at the Port of Portland.
-He stated that it was currently void and that there was freight congestion due to freight on the highway. - Ms. Emerald Bogue stated that the Port of Portland had seven marine terminals with Terminal Six as the best known.
-She stated that there was 420 acres near I-5 with the parcel leased in 2011 to a terminal operator that retracted due to labor issues.
-She stated that the void at Terminal Six was detrimental for the terminal operator and for exporters in Oregon.
-She stated that the container industry was in radical flux due to merges and cooperation's between national carriers on the size of boat and associated ports to accommodate the size of boats.
-She stated that the Port of Portland was engaged in a process to determine a solution with labor parties to address market needs.
-She noted that the infrastructure was smaller than the amount of goods transported.
-She announced an opportunity for a tour of Terminal Six to MPAC. - Chair Gamba stated that I-205 and Abernethy Bridge was not depicted as a delay area on the freight map.
+He stated that it was currently void and that there was freight congestion due to freight on the highway. - Ms. Emerald Bogue stated that the Port of Portland has four marine terminals with Terminal Six being the best known.
+She stated that the terminal was leased to ICTSI in 2011 and that the terminal lost container service (Hanjin) in 2015 largely due to labor issues between the terminal operator and the union performing the work.
+Ms. Bogue explained that the lack of container service was detrimental to the terminal operator (ICTSI) and the reginal as a whole.
+She continued, saying that because of this, the Port of Portland and ICTSI mutually agreed to terminate the lease in early 2017 providing enough resources for the Port of Portland to carefully plan for the future of Terminal Six within the context of global shifts in the container industry.
+Ms. Bogue also discussed the Port of Portland's launch of a process for engaging industry leaders in crafting a path forward for Terminal Six that meets the needs of our region within the constraints of the global container industry.
+She announced the opportunity for a tour of Terminal Six to MPAC, should the body be interested. - Chair Gamba stated that I-205 and Abernethy Bridge was not depicted as a delay area on the freight map.
 Mr. Collins responded that the this was a large item for discussion on the bottleneck project but was not included as it was not the location for where there was a bottleneck for a large portion of a day.